dave/courtney/README.md

 ```

 # Usage
 Run the courtney command followed by a list of packages.
-You can use `.` for
+Use `.` for the
-the package in the current directory, and adding the `/...` suffix tests all
+package in the current directory, and adding the `/...` suffix tests all
 sub-packages recursively.
 If no packages are provided, the default is `./...`.

 To test the current package, and all sub-packages recursively: